quantmind/d3-canvas-transition/README.md

 **PRE ALPHA - DONT USE IT**

-This is a [d3 plugin](https://bost.ocks.org/mike/d3-plugin/) for drawing on canvas with d3 and use d3 built in transition.
+This is a [d3 plugin](https://bost.ocks.org/mike/d3-plugin/) for drawing on svg and canvas using the same [d3-transition](https://github.com/d3/d3-transition) API.

 ## Installing